huberp/Coursera_DataScience_03_GetCleanData/README.md

 ### only "std or mean"
 1. Load the file "features.txt" which contains all possible feature, see function "loadFeaturesFile()"
-2. Build a col-class vector, see function "findColClassVector", i.e. a vector which contains:
+2. Build a col-class vector, see function "findColClassVector".
+To find the std and mean features I use two regexps which you can easily find in my `const` constants-list.
+In the end the vector contains:
 	* "NULL" for all features that are not selected to be "std" or "mean"
  	* "numeric" otherwise
 3. The coll class-vector has been named with the feature names
+4. It will be used to selectively load columns with read.table

 ### add subjects and activities
 with the found "col-classes and names" vector we load data for `<dataset>` in {"train", "test"}, see function "loadJoinedDataSet"